Suspect arrested in kidnapping of UFC fighter’s stepdaughter

 Yazeed’s run-ins with Alabama law enforcers date back almost a decade.

 In 2012, he was accused of ramming his vehicle into a Montgomery police car at a Chevron station and charged with two counts of attempted murder of a police officer.
-He was fleeing from the two Montgomery officers at the time, and plowed into the squad car “as the officers exited their vehicle in an attempt to kill the officers,” a court affidavit states.
-He spent months in the county jail before a grand jury determined there was insufficient evidence to prosecute.
+He was fleeing from the two Montgomery officers at the time and plowed into the squad car “as the officers exited their vehicle in an attempt to kill the officers,” a court affidavit states.

+In a letter to the judge handling that case, Yazeed’s mother said “he felt afraid and didn’t know how to handle or control the vehicle due to so many fired gunshots towards the vehicle.”

+Yazeed spent months in the county jail before a grand jury determined there was insufficient evidence to prosecute.

 Sign up for Daily Newsletters